Public Education

 Teaching Children

-Educators play a key role in providing information to parents, grandparents, caretakers, and others to prevent or minimize accidental injury in children.
-Check out the activity sheets and games below for fun ways to learn about poison prevention!
-Also, visit our Child Safety Tips page for more safety information.
+Check out the activity sheets and games below for fun ways to learn about poison prevention.
+You can also visit our Child Safety Tips page for more safety information.

 Helpful Videos for Young Children